Fishing license: Sweden

 For fishing in Swedish public coastal waters (Baltic Sea and the west coast), no license is necessary.
 Foreign citizens are also allowed to fish in these waters without a license, but only with handheld gear.
 License-free fishing is legal along the sea coast (in many cases also on private land along the coast) and in Sweden's five largest lakes – Vänern, Vättern, Hjälmaren, Mälaren and Storsjön.
 In the rest of the country, fishing without a license is not permitted and several thousand fishing areas exist, each with their individual fishing permits and local regulations.
 Fishing permits are available in most of Sweden's fresh waters, but not all.

 United Kingdom

 Fishing licence for sea fishing is not required in most of the places in the United Kingdom.
 For salmon and sea trout, game licence is required regardless of location.
 In places where saltwater and freshwater cross over the regulations are complicated and licence may be required.

+Vietnam

+In Vietnam, individuals engaged in small-scale recreational fishing, using no vessel or a vessel shorter than six meters in length, do not require a license.
+Fishing vessels of six meters or more, or operating in designated waters, require a license.